yiliu1/Yi-Liu_1/README_old.md

 Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that contain unicode.

+For this part ,I used Regular expression operations to clean the raw text file .So `import re` is included.
 After running the `run.sh`script , cleaned tweets will be in `tweet_output/ft1.txt`.
 Final results example :
 ```